-These loans work similarly to typical home loans in that, if approved, they can be offered on a variable, fixed or split rate.
-Depending on the product, they can also come with a range of features such as an offset account, a redraw facility or the ability to make extra or lump sum repayments.
+In many ways, non-conforming home loans work much the same as a standard home loan in that they require prospective borrowers to apply to a lender, and that they can be offered on a variable, fixed or split rate.
+Depending on the loan and lender, you may also be able to pick and choose different features such as an offset account, a redraw facility or the flexibility to make extra repayments.

-- Poor credit history – this includes people who have a record of late payments, previously declared bankruptcy, or a history of defaulting on their loans
+- Have a poor credit history – this may include a record of late payments, previously declared bankruptcy, or a history of defaulting on loans

-- Self-employed – they may be unable to show proof of income
+- Are self-employed and unable to show proof of income

-- Unstable or irregular income – those who regularly change jobs or work on a casual or contract basis
+- Earn unstable or irregular income, which could be the case if you work on a casual or contract basis

 - Have a tax debt

 - Have been refused credit in the past.